Rasmus715/owobot-csharp/README.md

 * Multithreading
 * Preventing timeout errors
 * User related NSFW settings
-* User related language settings (english and russian)
+* User related language settings (English and Russian)
 * Can answer on `owo` and `uwu`

 ### How to use: